-The role of course reserves, in whatever format, has always been to ensure that every student has access to all course materials, regardless of the cost of the materials.
-As we endeavor to make course materials both affordable and accessible for students, we hope that you will work with us to make that happen.
+The library's role in facilitating or providing course materials is to ensure that we can provide access to as many course materials (textbooks, readings, video and audio) as possible.
+As we endeavor to make course materials both affordable and accessible for students, we hope that faculty will work with us to accomplish that goal.
 Please explore the services on this page to make course materials equally available for all of your students.

 On Physical Reserve

-The library can often purchase ebooks that can substitute for your textbooks or provide course readings.
-They are offered to students free of charge, making textbooks more affordable and accessible.
-We can also work with faculty to find ebooks that match course needs, in place of expensive textbooks.
+We regularly match adopted textbooks with available library-licensed ebooks, which we can purchase and provide to your students free of charge, making textbooks more affordable and accessible.
+We can also work with faculty to identify and purchase library-licensed ebooks that match course needs, in place of expensive textbooks.
 Please contact Laurie Phillips for more information about availability.

 Direct Links to Electronic Resources

 The library relies on usage statistics to determine which journals to renew and which to cancel each year.
 Instead of uploading the PDF, provide a link to the article to ensure student usage is being recorded.

 The library must own the material and have streaming rights.
 Personal copies and services such as Hulu or Netflix may not be used.
 See Reserves Policies for more information.
 If the library does not own a DVD, you can request that it be purchased for streaming.
 Even for films the library owns, streaming rights may need to be purchased or renewed.
 Budget constraints may require prioritization for films that require educational pricing and streaming rights.